華文

 A bridge isn't competent because the blueprint is elegant, but because the bridge holds — and continues to hold when trucks cross, winds rise, and inspectors check the bolts.

 Tronto insists that "assuming responsibility is not yet the same as doing the actual work of care."
 Competence is about execution: working code that does what it promised, audited, explainable, and safe-to-fail.
-And crucially: "to be competent to care is not simply a technical issue, but a moral one."
+And crucially — a point Tronto presses on technologists in particular — "to be competent to care is not simply a technical issue, but a moral one."
 A system that ships broken care with good intentions has failed morally, not just technically.
+The promise was made; the bridge did not hold.

 Definition